iqra19321/MLLabs/README.md

 # MLLabs
-this contains ML labs practicals
+this contains ML labs practicals of IQRA YOUSUF CT-AI-018